Shahinshac/Web-based-inventory/web-app/server/TESTS.md

 - Server /api/checkout unit tests
   1. It should return 400 when required checkout fields are missing.
   2. It should accept `applyLoyalty` and not 500 even when the customer or product doesn't exist.
-  3. It should apply loyalty discount when a customer has a card and remaining uses (simulate a seeded customer with loyalty.cardIssued=true).
+  3. It should apply loyalty discount when a customer has a card, remaining uses, and the payload includes a valid `referralNumber` matching the customer's card; subtotal must be >= 150000.
   4. It should reduce remainingUses when applied and include `loyaltyApplied` in the invoice response.
   5. It should not apply loyalty when the card has no remaining uses and return `loyaltyApplied: 0`.
-  6. It should log an audit entry for `SALE_COMPLETED` that includes `loyaltyApplied`, `loyaltyIssued`, and `applyLoyalty`.
+  6. It should log an audit entry for `SALE_COMPLETED` that includes `loyaltyApplied`, `loyaltyIssued`, `applyLoyalty`, and `referralNumber`.

+- Admin endpoint: Issue loyalty cards to all customers
+  1. `POST /api/admin/issue-loyalty-to-all` should require admin credentials.
+  2. It should assign `cardNumber` and set `cardIssued: true` and `remainingUses: 1` for any customer missing a card.
+  3. It should return the count of issued cards and log an `ADMIN_ISSUE_LOYALTY_ALL` audit entry.

 - Client E2E tests (recommended when a UI test framework is in place)
   1. Render the cart, preview loyalty discount, toggle "Apply on checkout" and ensure the payload includes `applyLoyalty` flag.